SIGAAMDAD/the-nomad/README.md

 ## The Technical Details
 Unless you're into programming, this won't really be interesting...

+IMPORTANT NOTE: Since this engine is old and uses outdated/deprecated functionality, I will most likely not be adding anything groundbreaking to this version of the engine.
+A lot of the features that I plan on adding in will most likely not be available until then, so please be patient.

 ### The Future
 Since Steam is the place where I intend to publish the game in the future, I'll have to do a rewrite of the engine because it uses GPL v2'd code from the Quake III Arena engine.